cableguy99/docs/docs/general/faq.md

 #### Can we vote on Shifu using TaoWallet?
 Yes, TaoWallet can be used for voting/staking on Shifu.

-#### How to Restore/Import Recovery Phrase into TaoWallet?
+#### How to Restore/Import your Recovery Phrase into TaoWallet
 Open TaoWallet, click 'Import Your Wallet', then type your recovery phrase.

-#### How to Restore/Import Private Key into TaoWallet?
+#### How to Restore/Import your Private Key into TaoWallet
 Open TaoWallet, click 'Import Your Wallet', then type your private key.

-#### I have Private Key in my PC.
+#### I have my Private Key on my PC.
 How do I import into TaoWallet in a safe way?
-Go to TaoWallet, click 'Import Your Wallet', choose 'private key' option, you can import directly or using QR code.
+Go to TaoWallet, click 'Import Your Wallet', choose 'private key' option, you can import directly or using the QR code.

 #### How do I backup my wallet?
-Go to TaoWallet, click 'Setting tab' in the top left corner, press 'backup wallet', then write down/ scan QR code of your private key/ backup phrase.
+Go to TaoWallet, click the  'Setting tab' in the top left corner, press 'backup wallet', then write down/ scan QR code of your private key/ backup phrase.

 #### How do I protect my TaoWallet app?
 TaoWallet allows you to prevent unauthorized transactions by putting a password on the app itself.